rnd195/LaTeHubTheme-Typora/readme.md

-# Important update
+# Important update 03.10.2020
-The project has been moved to Gitlab [here](https://gitlab.com/rnd195/LaTeHubTheme-Typora).
+The project (and all my other projects) has been moved to Gitlab [here](https://gitlab.com/rnd195/LaTeHubTheme-Typora).

 # LaTeHub theme for Typora